Special Advertiser Content

 Knee surgery study says you can heal well no matter how much you weigh

-CINCINNATI (WKRC) - Friday is National Bike to Work Day and a local man was able to do that thanks to a team that helped him get rid of bad knee pain.
+CINCINNATI (WKRC) - National Bike to Work Day takes place on the third Friday in every May.
+A local man was able to partake thanks to a team that helped him get rid of bad knee pain.

-The team at Commonwealth Orthopaedics says that you shouldn’t let knee pain keep you on the couch this season.
+The team at OrthoCincy says that you shouldn’t let knee pain keep you on the couch this season.